chronosphere-info/r_client/index.md

-These changes were necessary so formal variables can be introduced, which will allow the connection of data products that come from different sources. <strong>These are not intentended to be changed in the future. </strong>
+These changes were necessary so formal variables can be introduced, which will allow the connection of data products that come from different sources. <strong>These are not intended to be changed in the future. </strong>

 </p>